ahmedarif193/containerized-wordpress/README.md

 ## Usage

 ### Setting Up the Scripts
-1. Ensure Docker, Docker Compose, Nginx, and Certbot are installed on your system.
+1. Ensure Docker, Docker Compose, Nginx, gcloud and Certbot are installed on your system.
 2. Clone this repository to your local machine or server.

 ### Running the Helper Scripts